 *There’s nothing worse than getting a ton of new traffic and then not being able to target them afterwards.
 If you don’t already have a retargeting pixel set up on your store, you should do that now!

 Being a published author on your industry’s topic or being mentioned in an article builds credibility.
-You then become a thought leader, and your brand therefore becomes legitimized.
+You then become a thought leader, and your brand, therefore, becomes legitimized.
 By being an expert in your field you become the go-to person to talk about your subject, your opinion becomes more sought-after, which all translates into more visits to your site and therefore more sales.
 Not to mention that any public appearances can be shared on social media, and can also be added to your website as an “as seen on” reference.
-These sorts of references build trust, which then make a visitor more inclined to make a purchase.
+These sorts of references build trust, which then makes a visitor more inclined to make a purchase.

 Step 1: Identify industry blogs you want to appear in

 The first step to getting promoted on an industry blog is to define which blogs you want to appear in.